eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-installinfo.md

 The Codewind installation includes two parts:
 1. The VS Code extension installs when you install Codewind from the VS Code Marketplace or when you install by searching in the **VS Code Extensions** view.
 2. The Codewind back end containers install after you click **Install** when you are prompted.
 After you click **Install**, the necessary images are downloaded from the internet.
 The download is approximately 1 GB.
-3. Optional: If you don't click **Install** when the notification window first appears, you can access the notification again.
-Go to the Explorer view, hover the cursor over **Codewind**, and click the switch so that it changes to the **On** position.
-The window appears.

 ![Switch start or stop Codewind](dist/images/cdt-vsc/on-off-switch.png)<br>